These dogs have blue and black tongues!

 - Retinal dysplasia

-Chinese Shar-Peis have a rather cat-like when it comes to their temperament; they tend to march to the beat of their own drummer, providing attention when they want to receive it themselves.
-They can come to cuddle with you, but it depends on the mood.
+Chinese Shar-Peis are rather cat-like when it comes to their temperament; they tend to march to the beat of their own drummer, providing attention when they want to receive it themselves.
+They can come to cuddle with you, but it depends on their mood.
 Still, these dogs can get suspicious of strangers.

 These dogs are strong-willed and prefer making their own decisions rather than blindly following a command.

 How to Take Care of a Chinese Shar-Pei